XYIheng/DroidChecker_Doc/docs/source/stateful testing.rst

 * get_random_data()

 This function will randomly select a test from the existing tests in the current Bundle object.
-So you can call it before using the ``delete`` and ``update`` function.
+So we can call it before using the ``delete`` and ``update`` function.

 .. code-block:: Python

     file_name = self._files.get_random_data()
     self._files.delete(selected_file_name)

-Here give you a complete example to show how to use Kea's stateful testing when you define property.
+Here is a complete example to show how to use Kea's stateful testing when we define property.

 .. code-block:: Python